polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 * **Spam vector mitigated only by deposit.** A determined adversary willing to forfeit 100k DOT can halt the bridge once.
 The Fellowship-resolved slash makes repeat abuse expensive but a single griefing event is unavoidable.
 The companion preventive layer reduces the value an attacker gains from the resulting investigation window.
 * **Per-leg outcome dispersion.** Operators must inspect emitted events to know which legs actually landed.
 Worst case: a triggered pallet with the Gateway halt still pending for many blocks if the BH outbound queue is congested.
-* **Bridge recovery before the backstop fires requires a reachable Fellowship.** The only paths back to `Normal` ahead of the 7-day backstop are `resolve_genuine` and `resolve_malicious`, both Fellowship-only.
+* **Bridge recovery before the backstop fires requires a reachable Fellowship.** The only paths back to `Normal` ahead of the 7-day backstop are `resolve(Genuine)` and `resolve(Malicious)`, both Fellowship-only.
 If Fellowship is unreachable at the same time as a bad trigger (a troll halt, a false-alarm halt), the bridge stays halted until the backstop auto-unhalts, up to a week later.
 Funds aren't lost, but no new transfers move in or out during that window.
 Intentional bias: auto-resuming too early under an active attack is worse than a week of downtime for legitimate users, but worth noting as a real failure mode.
 * **Cross-chain calls remain a dependency.** If HRMP between BH and AH is down, the AH frontend halt will never land via `on_initialize`.
 The pallet has no in-band escape hatch for this case; Fellowship would need to land a separate runtime call (e.g., re-routing the XCM through an alternate path) outside the pallet's API.

 ## Testing, Security, and Privacy